sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Output of ``Compare Specific Columns Single Output`` node displaying dataset created by splitting incoming datasets as per User's selection.

-*	Dataframe (A-B) is created with rows that are part of 1st incoming Dataframe but not present in 2nd Dataframe.
+*	DataFrame (A-B) is created with rows that are part of 1st incoming DataFrame but not present in 2nd DataFrame.

 .. figure:: ../../_assets/user-guide/data-preparation/splitting/comparespecolsop-printnode-output1.png
    :alt: splitting_userguide